 INTRODUCTION

+Most of us think snakes as fearsome symbols of death.
+But the poet has a different opinion about it.
+In his view that snakes are not harmful if they are not disturbed.
+They make harm to the human body only when they think him a danger for their own life.
+In this poem, the snake itself becomes a victim ofhumanhardness.

+Introduction (2):

+This small poem by W.W.E.
+Ross, written in unrhymed, free-verse with unequal lines, is the poet’s plea to human beings to treat snakes in a kind manner.
+Human beings generally tend to kill snakes to avoid being bitten, but the poet reveals that all snakes are not poisonous and all of them do not harm human beings.

 This small poem by W.W.E.
 Ross, written in unrhymed, free-verse with unequal lines, is the poet’s plea to human beings to treat snakes in a kind manner.
 Human beings generally tend to kill snakes to avoid being bitten, but the poet reveals that all snakes are not poisonous and all of them do not harm human beings.

 THEME